Case Details

 In response to his destructive exploitation, on April 5, 2022, I submitted a formal request for judicial intervention to FCC Bermingham, detailing the ballooning financial and custodial crisis resulting from our improper February 7, 2022, divorce hearing.
 FCC Bermingham promptly scheduled a telephone conference for April 26, 2022, to begin untangling the procedural chaos.

-To address this jurisdictional void, FCC Bermingham ordered us to co-create a new MSA within ten days to replace the one lost by the State.
-In doing so, he recognized that the statutorily required “three-party meeting of the minds”—between Adam, me, and the FCC acting as the representative of the State—had not occurred on February 7, 2022.
-Because this essential legal foundation was missing, the “divorce” was a nullity.
-He mandated that the new MSA reflected the terms captured on the court’s digital audio recording (DAR) from the February 7, 2022, hearing—specifically, a 60/40 placement schedule in my favor and child support of $765 per month to me.
-A new default divorce hearing was set for May 23, 2022, to finally resolve the chaos—contingent upon the completion of this new document.
+To address this jurisdictional void, FCC Bermingham ordered us to co-create a new MSA within ten days to replace the one lost by the court.
+In doing so, he recognized that the statutorily required three-party meeting of the minds—between Adam, me, and the FCC acting as the representative of the State—had not occurred on February 7, 2022.
+Because this essential legal foundation was missing, our “divorce” was a nullity.
+He mandated that the new MSA reflected the terms captured on the court’s digital audio recording (DAR) from the February 7, 2022, hearing—specifically, 60/40 placement allocation in my favor and child support of $765 per month to me.
+A new default divorce hearing was set for May 23, 2022, contingent upon the completion of this new proposal.

 The “Wild West” of State-Sanctioned Lawlessness

 Minutes after the conference concluded, however, Adam’s extortion began.
-He sent a message signaling his intent to hold the creation of the new MSA—and the divorce itself—hostage.
-He conditioned his compliance with the court’s 10-day order on one demand: that I agree to an unauthorized 50/50 placement split, directly defying FCC Bermingham’s 60/40 instructions.
+He sent a message signaling his intent to hold the creation of the new MSA—and our divorce itself—hostage.
+He conditioned his compliance with FCC Bermingham’s 10-day order on one demand: that I agree to an unauthorized 50/50 placement split, directly defying FCC Bermingham’s 60/40 instructions.
 When I refused to yield to this coercion in light of the worsening custodial harms, the case descended into a period of State-sanctioned lawlessness that Adam himself termed the “wild west.”
 As a result, I hired Attorney Joseph Putzstuck.

 Despite the total absence of MSA co-creation progress—caused exclusively by Adam’s refusal to participate—I appeared at the Winnebago County Courthouse on May 23, 2022, for the scheduled default divorce hearing, expecting that FCC Bermingham would address Adam’s obstruction so that we could finally divorce.